Outbound route

 Germany, Austria, Switzerland, Liechtenstein, United Kingdom, Ireland, Malta, Luxembourg, Dubai, Singapore, and Hong Kong.
 These are the decision and capital hubs where buyer judgment follows different rules than in the US.

-With an inquiry and a discovery conversation.
-The firm runs three engagements for the outbound direction: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), and Group Partnership (monthly retainer, 12-month minimum).
+With an inquiry and a file evaluation.
+GMA runs three engagements for the outbound direction: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), and Global Marketing Partnership (monthly retainer, 12-month minimum).
 Same structure as the US-inbound lane, different target market.

 Not for early-stage companies guessing their home market.
 Not for US operators looking for a generic localisation vendor.
 This is for US companies already operating domestically whose growth depends on being understood correctly abroad.